The Veness Letter Book

-The Veness Letter Book from the Tamworth PowerStation Museum is soon to be inscribed on the UNESCO Australian Memory of the World Register.
+The Veness Letter Book from the Tamworth PowerStation Museum is now inscribed on the UNESCO Australian Memory of the World Register.

 The UNESCO Australian Memory of the World Program is one of the sixty Memory of the World Programs globally.
 The aims of this program are to: